Kepler-11f: Name and discovery

 Kepler-11, known as KOI-157 when it was first flagged for a transit event, is the planet's host star, and it is included in the planet's name to denote that.
 Because Kepler-11f was discovered with five other planets, the planets of Kepler-11 were sorted by distance from the host star; thus, since Kepler-11f is the fifth planet from its star, it was given the letter "f."
 The name "Kepler" is derived from the Kepler satellite, a NASA Earth-trailing spacecraft that constantly observes a small patch of sky between the constellations Cygnus and Lyra for stars that are transited by, in particular, terrestrial planets.
 As these planets cross in front of their host stars with respect to Earth, a small and periodic dip in the star's brightness occurs; this dip is noted by the spacecraft and tagged for future study.
 Scientists then analyze the transit event more carefully to verify if the planet actually exists and to gather information on the planet's orbit and composition (if possible).

 Follow-up observations were conducted at observatories at the W. M. Keck Observatory's Keck 1 telescope in Hawaii; the Shane and Hale telescopes in California; the Harlan J. Smith and Hobby–Eberly telescopes in Texas; telescopes at the WIYN (including MMT) and Whipple observatories in Arizona; and the Nordic Optical Telescope in the Canary Islands.
 The Spitzer Space Telescope was also used.
 According to NASA, Kepler-11's system is the most compact and the flattest system yet discovered, surpassing even the Solar System.

 Host star

-Kepler-11 is a G-type star, much like the Sun is, and is located 659 parsecs away in the Cygnus constellation.
+Kepler-11 is a star, It is located 659 parsecs away in the constellation Cygnus.
 It has 95% the mass and 110% the radius of the Sun.
 Its mass and radius, combined with an approximate iron content (metallicity) of 0 and effective temperature of 5680 K, makes the star very similar to the Sun, though slightly more diffuse and slightly cooler.
 However, the star is approximately 1.74 times the age of the Sun, and is estimated to have existed for eight billion years.
 Kepler-11 has six known planets in orbit: Kepler-11b, Kepler-11c, Kepler-11d, Kepler-11e, Kepler-11f, and Kepler-11g.
 Kepler-11's five inner planets orbit closely to their host star, and their orbits would fit within that of Mercury's.

 With an apparent magnitude of 14.2, Kepler-11 cannot be seen with the naked eye.